The Women's Collective - ASTillero

 The overall objective of the Women’s Collective is to provide a shared space for the women to learn, gain confidence and expertise and increase their potential for economic empowerment.
 Through the provision of access to credit and micro loans, educational workshops and collaborative endeavors the Rockflower/Casa Congo partnership will act as a gardener to facilitate the growth of this Collective.

 An early investment was made in December 2017 in a Juice and Smoothie bar.
 The Tejedoras will be assisted by Casa Congo in the planning, training and implementation to bring this business opportunity to life.

-Phase Two: will build on the successes and lessons learned from this pilot project and provide additional resources for the creation of vegetable gardens, training in permaculture, bamboo workshop training and other income generating ideas in keeping with the sustainable principles of Casa Congo.
+Lessons learned from this pilot project will provide information for future projects expanding on vegetable gardens, training in permaculture, bamboo workshop training and other income generating ideas in keeping with the sustainable principles of Casa Congo.

 Through creating a central hub of activity and financial support for the women to pursue their dreams of enterprise, The Women's Collective will provide opportunities not just for them but for their daughters and by extension their whole community.

 ABOUT CASA CONGO

 Casa Congo is a social enterprise based in Astillero, Nicaragua.
 Their mission is to empower the local community through environmental and cultural conservation.

 Casa Congo has 4 pillars for community-based conservation: